No Time Like the Present

 Run in circles, scream and shout.

-And passed the audit.
+We passed the audit.

-- I noticed there is a large number of friday night parties being promoted as “End of the World Party” or “Party like There’s No Tomorrow”.
+- I noticed that there is a large number of Friday night parties being promoted as “End of the World Party” or “Party like There’s No Tomorrow”.
 This is my personal plan for the end of the world – if the music is loud enough and I’m enjoying the dancing, I probably won’t even notice the earthquakes and demons.
-Lucky for all beer lovers, the US government tested beer safety following a nuclear apocalypse and declared commercially packaged beer safe so we can keep on partying as the world ends.
+Luckily for all beer lovers, the US government tested beer safety following a nuclear apocalypse and declared commercially packaged beer safe so we can keep on partying as the world ends.

 - Some of us have the tendency to defer to tomorrow anything that does not absolutely have to be done today.
 Knowing that the world may end on Friday is the best excuse to procrastinate.
 If we put our unpleasant tasks off long enough, we may not need to do them at all.
 Ever.

 For example, the last tip in this list will be published on Monday.

 The above tips are a joke, yes?
 We did not validate any of them and performed no dry-runs of the end of the world.
 Use common sense and keep your databases safe.
 If you feel a strong need to prepare for an apocalypse, it’s never to early to start worrying about unix-time rollover on January 2038.